 5. Saint Laurent d’Eze, Eze-sur-Mer

 St Laurent Beach in Eze is one of the least known beaches in town and is particularly wild and uncrowded even in the high season.
 It is located between the Pointe de Cabuel and Cap Mala in Saint Laurent Bay.
 This beach has an idyllic setting and is only accessible by a small winding path.
-After a promenade in the shady woods with a little stream, arrive in this beautiful bay where the waves splash against the rocks and stones.
+After a promenade in the shady woods with a little stream, arrive at this beautiful bay where the waves splash against the rocks and stones.
 The beach is narrow and you’ll find mostly stones.
-Attention, this beach is often confused with the nudists’ beach of Pissarelles that is 200 meters further.
+Attention, this beach is often confused with the nudists’ beach of Pissarelles which is 200 meters further.

 6. Plage Des Fosses, Saint-Jean-Cap-Ferrat

-Les Fosses’ beach is one of the most beautiful beaches of the French Riviera.
+Les Fosses’ beach is one of the most beautiful beaches on the French Riviera.
 Located to the south, it offers sunseekers an exceptional backdrop surrounded by villas as well as the former Saint-Jean-Cap-Ferrat quarry, the starting point for the walking trail.
 This beach is also the longest in Saint-Jean-Cap-Ferrat, it offers many pontoons and villa accesses on which you can settle, as well as clear water for swimming and snorkeling.
 This beach is very famous for the regulars of Saint-Jean-Cap-Ferrat, in particular for its calm and tranquility.

 7. La Petite Afrique, Beaulieu-sur-Mer

 Surrounded by stunning scenery and with plenty of facilities, la Plage de la Petite Afrique is one of the best beaches on the French Riviera.
-Nestled against the cliff at the eastern end of the harbor, with all year from an exceptional microclimate, this famous beach, shaded by palm trees and Canary pines, is embellished with a playground game for children and ground of beach volleyball.
+Nestled against the cliff at the eastern end of the harbor, all year from an exceptional microclimate, this famous beach, shaded by palm trees and Canary pines, is embellished with a playground game for children and ground of beach volleyball.
 Its white shores are covered in very fine pebbles that could almost pass for sand.
 Palm trees dotted along the beach make it feel like a tropical paradise and pine trees set further back offer some welcome shade.

 8. Gramaglia, Cap d’Ail